stingray127/orochi-superlite/README.md

 Massive props to Razer for releasing such a good mouse!

-## Suggested Usage

-I don't really recommend going for the Lipo variant unless you really know what you are doing.
-I had to crack a Lipo AA battery apart to harvest its charging circuit, which should be done with extreme caution.
-I also directly soldered Lipo connections to the charging circuit, but you could also just source and solder a dedicated battery connection to the circuit.

-LR44 or 675 Button cells are much safer to work with.
-Get or print a button cell holder, and desolder the battery cable from the Inner Skeleton part of the stock Orochi, and you're in business.
 ## Background

 The goal of this mod was to nondestructively reduce the weight of the mouse while maintaining functionality and structural integrity.